Important Testing Information

 - Answer each question to the best of your ability, then go back and check over your work.

-- Practice relaxation techniques: progressive relaxation, meditation, deep breathing exercises.
+- Practice relaxation techniques: progressive relaxation, meditation and deep breathing exercises.